 Coming to the End of our Backlink Journey

-We learned a lot on our backlink journey in SEO land.
+We learned a lot on our backlink journey in SEO Land.
 I realize that was a lot of information covered.
 So we’re all on the same sheet of music, here’s a reminder of what we’ve covered.
 We know what a backlink is and how many we should aim for.
 Additionally, we know how to get backlinks and how to check how many backlinks we have.
 We’ve also met the villain in SEO land: bad backlinks.
 Now, we know where bad backlinks can come from and how to get rid of them.
 If you find yourself wanting to learn more about backlinks, take a look at this helpful blog that takes a deeper dive into the quality of backlinks.

 Thank you for this simplified guide to SEO.
 God bless.